acquia/pipelines-examples/tutorial-701/README.md

 branches and (if you use GitHub) pull requests to Acquia Cloud On Demand Environments (ODEs) using the Pipelines Deploy tool.

+# Acquia Cloud CD beta has ended
+The Acquia Cloud CD which integrates Pipelines with CD environments has ended.
+The pipelines beta continues.
+For customers who would like to use CDEs please reach out to your account manager to request purchasing CDEs.

 # How it works
 The Pipelines Deploy tool provides integration between Pipelines and Cloud environments.
 When the Deploy tool runs during a "build" event: